AndrewSRea/My_Learning_Port/Bootstrap/README.md

 }
 ```

-These mixins take those declared breakpoints, subtract `.02px` from them, and use them as our `max-width` values.
+These mixins take those declared breakpoints, subtract `.02px` from them, and use them as Bootstrap's `max-width` values.
 For example:
 ```
 // X-Small devices (portrait phones, less than 576px)
 @media (max-width: 575.98px) { ... }